How to Set the SELinux Policy States and Modes on Linux with Ansible?

 What is SELinux?

 Security-Enhanced Linux (SELinux) is a Linux kernel security module that provides a mechanism for supporting access control security policies, including mandatory access controls (MAC).
-Let’s quickly recap the three SELinux Modes: enforcing, permissive and disabled.
+Let’s quickly Conclusion the three SELinux Modes: enforcing, permissive and disabled.
 The “enforce” mode is recommended, SELinux is enabled and fully operates.
 It applies the security policy to the entire system.
 Please note that in this mode SELinux is expected to deny some actions that don’t complain about the security policy.
 You could choose the name of the security policy, most distributions use the “targeted” security policy out-of-the-box.
 It’s the recommended option for production systems.
 The “permissive” mode is someway in the middle, SELinux is enabled and load the security policy.
 It labels objects and emits access denial entries in the logs, but it does not actually deny any operations.
 This mode is useful in the development and debugging.
 The “disabled” mode completely disables the SELinux system.
 This option is discouraged.
 More advanced user ser set the system running in enforcing mode but individual domain as permissive.

 Ansible set the SELinux Policy States and Modes on Linux